devgeniem/ignite-lottie/README.md

 }
 ```

-In this demo Lottie json data are located to `App/Images/Animations`.
+In this demo, Lottie JSON data are located to `App/Images/Animations`.